Shervinhk/Shervinhk/README.md

-# Hi, I'm Shervin.
+# Hi 👋

-I enjoy using mathematics and machine learning in real-world applications.
+I enjoy using mathematics and machine learning in real world applications.
 I have training in both engineering and applied mathematics and have built projects and products in **healthcare**, **computational biology**, **finance**, and **media**.
 I hold an MMath in Applied Mathematics from the University of Waterloo, a bachelor's in Electrical Engineering from Sharif University of Technology focusing on control theory, and a minor in Mathematics.

 ## Interests